top of page

 Architecture

-At this point, I needed to determine the hierarchy and some of the flows and interactions.
+Once the launch features were prioritized, I needed to determine the hierarchy and some of the flows and interactions.

 I used Figjam to map out the screen architecture, along with some key flows I wanted to eventually test with users.